Chaturanga: Set-up

-Chaturanga was played on an 8×8 uncheckered board, called ashtāpada, which is also the name of a game.
+Chaturanga was played on an 8×8 uncheckered board called ashtāpada, which is also the name of a game.
 The board sometimes had special markings, the meaning of which are unknown today.
-These marks were not related to chaturanga, but were drawn on the board only by tradition.
+These marks were not related to chaturanga, but were drawn on the board by tradition.
 These special markings coincide with squares unreachable by any of the four gajas that start on the board due to movement rules.
 Chess historian H. J. R. Murray conjectured that the ashtāpada was also used for some old race-type dice game, perhaps similar to chowka bhara, in which the marks had meaning.

 Rules

 The initial position is as shown.
 White moves first.
-The objective in chaturanga is for one side (say 'white') to checkmate the opponent's raja (king) or to reduce the other side (say 'black') to just the raja ('bare king'), although if on the following move the black side can also reduce the white side to 'bare king', in which case the game is drawn.
+The objective in chaturanga is for one side (say 'white') to checkmate the opponent's raja (king) or to reduce the other side (say 'black') to just the raja ('bare king'), although if on the following move the black side can also reduce the white side to 'bare king', the game is drawn.